makerdao/community/governance/votes/Executive vote - August 18, 2023.md

 ### Direct Deposit Module (D3M) Parameter Housekeeping

-As per this [forum post](https://forum.makerdao.com/t/notice-of-executive-vote-date-change-and-housekeeping-changes/21613) the following housekeeping changes to the now defunct D3Ms will be made, if this executive proposal passes.
+As per this [forum post](https://forum.makerdao.com/t/notice-of-executive-vote-date-change-and-housekeeping-changes/21613), the following housekeeping changes to the now defunct D3Ms will be made if this executive proposal passes.

 #### Aave D3M